Music of Final Fantasy VIII: Legacy

-The music of Final Fantasy VIII has appeared in various official Final Fantasy concerts.
+The music of Final Fantasy VIII is often considered to be one of the best in the franchise, often recognized for its unique and experimental sound.
+The game's music has appeared in various official Final Fantasy concerts.
 These include 2002's 20020220 Music from FINAL FANTASY, in which the Tokyo Philharmonic Orchestra played "Liberi Fatali", "Don't Be Afraid", "Love Grows", and "The Man with the Machine Gun", the 2004 Tour de Japon series, which featured "The Oath", the Dear Friends series that began that same year and included "Liberi Fatali" and "Love Grows", and the 2005 More Friends concert, which included "Maybe I'm a Lion".
 More recent concerts include the Voices - Music from Final Fantasy 2006 concert showcasing "Liberi Fatali", "Fisherman's Horizon", and "Eyes on Me" and the international Distant Worlds concert tour that continues to date, which includes "Liberi Fatali", "Fisherman's Horizon", "Man with the Machine Gun", and "Love Grows".
 Several of these concerts have produced live albums as well.
 Music from the game has also been played in non Final Fantasy-specific concerts such as the Play!
 A Video Game Symphony world tour from 2006 onwards, for which Nobuo Uematsu composed the opening fanfare that accompanies each performance.

 "Eyes on Me" was popular among gamers in the West, and brought Faye Wong to the attention of many who were not previously familiar with her music.
 It was covered by Angela Aki for release on her 2006 single "Kokoro no Senshi".
 Covers by Kanon and Susan Calloway were also made; these singers also collaborated with Nobuo Uematsu on The Last Story and Final Fantasy XIV respectively, with Calloway chosen due to her Final Fantasy covers.
 The singer MayBee covered a Korean language version of the song.
 The song was played at the Fantasy Comes Alive concert in Singapore on April 30, 2010.